dafer45/TBTK/doc/Manual.md

 In addition to the PropertyExtractors, TBTK has a set of Property classes that are returned by the PropertyExtractors and which are more extensively described in the chapter Properties.
 These Property classes supports a few different storage modes internally which allows for different types of extraction.
 For example does the system in question often have some concrete structure such as a square lattice.
-In this case it is usefull for properties to preserve knowledge about this structure as it can allow for example two-dimensional plots of the data to be done simply.
+In this case it is useful for properties to preserve knowledge about this structure as it can allow for example two-dimensional plots of the data to be done simply.
 Other times no such structure exists, or properties are just wanted for a few different points for which there is no unifying structure.
 These different cases require somewhat different approaches for storing the data in memory, as well as for how to instruct the PropertyExtractors how to extract the data.
 We here describe how to extract the different properties and the reader can jump to any Property of interest to see how to handle the particular situation.
-The reader is, however, adviced to first read the first section about the density since this establishes most of the basic notation.
+The reader is, however, advised to first read the first section about the density since this establishes most of the basic notation.
 The reader is also referred to the Properties chapter where more details about the Properties are given.

 Before continuing, we note that some Properties have an energy dependence.